davaya/spdxv3-template-tool/spdx-v3-elements.md

 * An Element is metadata about an entity.
 * In the logical model (information as processed by applications) every Element is independent.
 * An arbitrary set of Elements may be serialized as an ephemeral Bag for transfer between applications.
+* Context is not part of any logical Element.
+* Context is not part of any single serialized Element.
-* Context is content shared by two or more Elements that is factored out for efficient serialization.
-The more the arbitrary Elements have in common, the more efficient the serialization.
+* Context is information shared by two or more logical Elements that is factored out for efficient serialization.
-* Context is **not** a part of any Element.
+* The more a set of Elements have in common, the more efficient the serialization.

 ## Collection (Composition)
 * A Collection is an entity that is **composed** of other entities.
 * A Collection Element is metadata about the Collection entity.
+* A Collection Element can be serialized into a Collection entity (Artifact/Package/BOM).

 SPDX v2: